Mokkatrukki/kanji-study-app/README.md

 # Kanji Study Helper

-A web application that helps users study Japanese Kanji by generating relevant information using the OpenAI API.
-Users can input one or more Kanji characters, and the app provides readings, meanings, compound words, and example sentences at different difficulty levels.
+A web application that helps users study Japanese Kanji by generating relevant information from various public APIs.
+Users can input one or more Kanji characters, and the app provides readings, meanings, compound words, and example sentences.

 ## Goal

-The primary goal is to provide a simple interface for users to quickly generate study materials for specific Kanji characters leveraging the power of AI.
+The primary goal is to provide a simple interface for users to quickly generate study materials for specific Kanji characters by leveraging free and open APIs.

 ## Features

 *   Input 1-3 Kanji characters.
-*   Fetches structured data from the OpenAI API (via a secure backend).
+*   Fetches structured data via a secure backend from:
+    *   `kanjiapi.dev` for Kanji details (readings, meanings) and compound words.
+    *   `Tatoeba.org` for example sentences.
 *   Displays:
     *   Kanji character(s)
-    *   Romaji reading(s)
+    *   Primary Kana reading(s)
     *   English meaning(s)
-    *   A list of relevant compound words (with readings and meanings).
+    *   A list of relevant compound words (with Kana readings and English meanings), filtered for relevance and length.
-    *   Example sentences using the base Kanji (Easy, Medium, Hard levels) with readings and translations.
+    *   Up to 5 example sentences (Japanese, Kana reading if available, and English translation).
 *   Input validation on both frontend and backend (character type, length).
-*   API endpoint (`/api/kanji`) is rate-limited to prevent abuse.
+*   API endpoint (`/api/kanji`) for fetching Kanji data.
 *   Basic loading indicator during API calls.
 *   Swagger API documentation available at `/api-docs`.